NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 ```

 ### Class - MiniTest::Unit::TestCase
-The class should typically be a CamelCase version of your measure name with "Test" at the end.
+The test class name shall take the form "[YourMeasureName]Test".
 All of measure test code excluding the require statements will be contained within this class.
+Following this guidance, a test class for a measure named "My Measure" would be initialized:

 ```ruby
 class MyMeasureTest < MiniTest::Unit::TestCase
 ```

 ### Setup and Teardown
-By default the setup and teardown definitions are emtpy and commented out.
-You can use these to run a block of code before and/or after each test.
-For more documentation see the [MiniTest documentation](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest/Unit/TestCase.html#method-i-setup).
+The Setup and Teardown methods are inherent to the Ruby unit test framework, and we include the empty, disabled (commented-out) definitions in all auto-generated measure tests:

 ```ruby
   # def setup